sukibeww/expenses_tracker/README.md

 ## Purpose of the project

 To experiment and familiarize myself with numerous flutter widgets and create an rather complex UI components with flutter.

+## Learning points

+* Stateful & Stateless widgets
+* Styling components
+* Conditional rendering
+* Assets management
+* Builders concept
+* Flutter dev tools
+* Theme management
+* Experimented on heaps of flutter widgets

+## Project Conclusions

+Coming from both React and React native background, it was a pretty smooth learning process for me to adopt flutter and dart.
+There were heaps of shared concept that helps the learning process and strengthen the concept that learned before.
+Overall, it seems to me that flutter is a pretty good technology and I'm keen on exploring and experimenting with this technology.